-It is just a week now until I head off on retreat and I’ll be gone for three weeks, making this the perfect time to start building your home practice!
-But getting started can be hard and so I thought I’d share some of my initial struggles and tell you how I built a personal practice that I can take anywhere.
+If you are struggling to build your home practice then I can assure you that you’re not alone.
+Getting started can be super-hard and so I thought I’d share some of my initial struggles and tell you how I built a personal practice that I can take anywhere.

 There was a time when developing a home practice seemed almost impossible to me; my excuses included, no time, no space and can’t “find” my mat (always in my car).
 If I ever did get started, I’d find myself “stuck” after a few poses, unable to remember sequences that seemed so familiar when I was in a class.